TrungNNg/TrungNNg/README.md

-Recent CS student grad.
+Recent CS student grad 🎓.
 Focus on backend engineering with Go.

 Currently learning with Boot.dev and Let's Go further.

-To get better at backend is to write backend [link]
+To get better at backend is to write backends. [link]